dennislee22/dennislee22.github.io/docs/cdppvc/base.md

     150.4.15.10.in-addr.arpa	name = idm.cdpkvm.cldr.
     ```

-3. NTP client of each host is synchronizing time with the external NTP server.
+3. NTP client of each CDP PvC Base host is synchronizing time with the external NTP server.

-4. Each host has already been registered with the external Kerberos server.
+4. Each CDP PvC Base host has already been registered with the external Kerberos server.

     ```bash
     # ipa host-show bmaster1